-How often should I apply sunscreen to my baby?
+How often should I apply baby sunscreen to my baby?

 Can I use one sunscreen for the entire family?

 You’ll need to choose a sunscreen specially formulated for babies and toddlers, so a regular adult sunscreen will not be suitable for children.
 Not only are these better suited to sensitive skin, they work in a different way.
 Conventional sunblocks will use chemicals to absorb and dissipate the sun’s rays, whereas children’s sunscreens will often use minerals to create a physical barrier from the sun.